MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Please refer to the Advanced Data Residency Commitment page (***TODO: link to new page***) for the specific customer data at rest commitment for Information Protection - Sensitivity labels.
+Please refer to the [ADR Commitment page](m365-dr-commitments.md#information-protection---sensitivity-labels-data-residency-commitments) for the specificCustomer Data at rest commitment for Information Protection - Sensitivity labels.

 ### Information Protection - Data Loss Prevention (DLP)